Emotional intelligence in the workplace

 Those who are lucky and know how to self-regulate can bounce back more easily from the setbacks life throws at them.

-This hijack often leads to irrational and inappropriate behavior and after it passes, you may experience embarrassment or regret.
+This hijack often leads to irrational and inappropriate behavior.

-That is precisely why you should learn to respond, not react to situations.
+That is precisely why you should learn to respond (considerately and deliberately) instead of react (rashly and impulsively) to situations.

 Let’s illustrate this difference with an example.

-🔶 Situation: Your colleague forgot to send an important report to your most valuable client.
+Let’s say your colleague forgot to send an important report to your most valuable client.
+You can now either react to that (not recommended) or respond (recommended).

 Accept that you cannot control everything.